jurisdiction guides

 the short version

-Building-permit review times in the U.S. range from a guaranteed 2-business-day turnaround to medians of well over a year — and the gap is mostly about local process, not the size of the project. permittable tracks the official numbers for 56 jurisdictions across 25 states, with every figure cited to a government source.
+Building-permit review times in the U.S. range from a guaranteed 1-business-day turnaround to medians of well over a year, and the gap is mostly about local process, not the size of the project. permittable tracks the official numbers for 169 jurisdictions across 50 states and DC, with every figure cited to a government source.

 statewide guides